snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 - Data Manipulation and Display: pagination, cell data types with automatic inference, custom filtering, and cell editing,  value getters and formatters, conditional formatting, and CSV data export.
 - Layout and Styling:  themes (Alpine, Material, Quartz) with light/dark options, customizable themes, and conditional styling for various elements.
 Custom icons and more.
 - Other Features: tooltips in cells and headers, keyboard navigation, accessibility support, and localization.
-- Enterprise Features:  Additional advanced features are available with an AG Grid Enterprise licence.
+- Enterprise Features:  All the above features are free in AG Grid Community.
+Additional advanced features are available with an AG Grid Enterprise licence.

 The next sections show how to apply AG Grid themes that match your Mantine light or dark theme, and how to use DMC components as custom cell renderers and editors.